Montana Court Records

 • Jail Sentence: There is a mandatory jail sentence for DUI convictions in Montana.
 A first offense warrants a one-day minimum jail time and a six-month maximum sentence.
 A second offense is punishable by jail time of five days to a year, while a third offense results in at least thirty days’ imprisonment.

-• Fines: The court can penalize persons convicted of DUI by ordering them to pay some money.
-A first-time offender will pay a fine of $600 to $1000 while another subsequent violation attracts a minimum of $1200, which may go up to $2000.
+• Fines: The court may penalize persons convicted of DUI by ordering them to pay some money.
+A first-time offender may pay a fine of $600 to $1000 while another subsequent violation attracts a minimum of $1200, which may go up to $2000.
 A third DUI warrants payment of fines between $2500 to $5000.

 • Ignition Interlock Device: The court may order the use of IID to ensure that offenders with a probationary license cannot be in actual control of a vehicle while under the influence of liquor or drugs.

-• Alcohol or chemical dependency education: The court can mandate individuals guilty of DUI to attend a dependency education course.
+• Alcohol or chemical dependency education: Motorists found guilty of DUI may be required to attend a dependency education course.
 Usually, this is a requirement for the reinstatement of a revoked license.

-• Vehicle forfeiture: Following a third or subsequent DUI conviction, the state can impound the offender’s vehicle.
+• Vehicle forfeiture: Following a third or subsequent DUI conviction, the state may impound the offender’s vehicle.

 How Long Does a DUI Stay on Your Record in Montana?

-In Montana, DUI points can remain on an individual’s record for five years, but the convictions stay on the record indefinitely.
-However, persons with a misdemeanor DUI conviction can expunge it from their record under Title 46, Chapter 18, Part 11.
+In Montana, DUI points typically remain on an individual’s record for five years, but the convictions stay on the record indefinitely.
+However, persons with a misdemeanor DUI conviction may be able to have it expunged under Title 46, Chapter 18, Part 11.
 There must be a five-year gap since the DUI sentence was completed, and the offender must not have any federal or state conviction during this period.
-To request an expungement, eligible persons can file a petition at the District Court where the DUI case was filed.
+To request an expungement, eligible persons typically file a petition at the District Court where the DUI case was filed.
 More information on the expungement process is available on the Conviction Expungement Process page.

 • The name of the person involved in the record, unless said person is a juvenile